What Word Association Test [WAT] Is

 |October 17, 2011||Posted by Administrator under Word Association Test||

 “Word Association” means free association in which a word serves as the stimulus object.

 WAT is a testing method used during the intelligence tests held at ISSB center for exploring the contents of your mind.
-As the short amount of time is given for every single word you must be very fast to respond, and sentences formed during this short period of time clearly states your mind set.
+As the short amount of time is given for every single word you must be very fast to respond, and sentences formed during this short period of time clearly states your mindset.
 How you think, how you act in different situations, it also tells whether the candidate can understand, initiate and originates new ideas in his mind perfectly or not and by which a physiologist can get an image of yours.
 So get yourself be very prepared as the more you practice the more you will get used to it, more perfect, correct and meaningful sentences you will be able to write resulting a better image and greater chances of success.
-Example of words used in WAT includes: Officer, policy, Dislike, Journey, Father, Girl, etc.
+An example of words used in WAT includes Officer, policy, Dislike, Journey, Father, Girl, etc.

 Therefore it is not advised to write long lengthy sentences rather short and meaningful sentences will make your work easy and very helpful as it will enable you to save your precious time over there and you can give attention to some other words of which you don’t know the meanings or wasn’t able to carve a sentence.
 Remember writing incomplete or meaningless sentences is never advised.